pyladiesams/flask-okt2019/README.md

 3. Follow the steps in the workshop file.
 4. You will code everything yourself except for the HTML template which you can find in the workshop folder.
 5. Need help?
 Ask your fellow Pyladies or the workshop leader!
 6. Still need help?
-Look at the example folder or the solutions folder.
+Look at the solutions folder.
-7. Have fun and build your own app!
+7. Have fun building your own app!

 ## Credits
 This workshop was set up by @pyladiesams and Claudia Sulsters.